sarthakbatragatech/AstroViz/README.md

 # AstroViz

-A beginner's attempt to visualization astronomical data
+A beginner's attempt to visualization astronomical data.
+More details to follow!